leohsu1124/letterboxd/README.md

    The goal of generating a candidates pool is to define what movies I _could_ recommend from.
 Because of the size of the TMDB dataset, we won't score "all movies" but rather build a pool that we can score efficiently.

    For each movie rated ≥4.0 on my Letterboxd, I'll pull from (Set A) `/movie/{id}/recommendations` and `/movie/{id}/similar`.
 Additionally, I'll also pull from (Set B) `/movie/popular` as a fallback pool to round out our candidate selections.
 Then, I have `(A ∪ B) - Watched`, knowing that rated is subset of the watched set.

+   Now, we have a candidates dataframe that has about ~3100 movies.
+A good sanity check is that the movies aren't all from the same genre or just franchise sequels/remakes.

 ---